survivejs/webpack-book/manuscript/developing/04_linting.md

 ## Webpack and JSHint

 No JSLint particular loader exists for webpack yet.
-Fortunately, there’s one for JSHint.
+Fortunately, there's one for JSHint.
 You could set it up on a legacy project quickly.
 The key is in configuring [jshint-loader](https://www.npmjs.com/package/jshint-loader).

 JSHint will look into specific rules to apply from `.jshintrc`.
 You can also define custom settings within a `jshint` object at your webpack configuration.
 Exact configuration options have been covered by [the JSHint documentation](http://jshint.com/docs/) in detail.

 ## EditorConfig

 [EditorConfig](http://editorconfig.org/) allows you to maintain a consistent coding style across different IDEs and editors.
 Certain even come with built-in support.
 For others, you should install a separate plugin.
-Also, you’ll need to set up a file like this:
+Also, you'll need to set up a file like this:

 **.editorconfig**